Dastur Peshotan Behramji Sanjana

-Dastur Peshotanji Behramji Sanjana (1828–26 December 1898) was an Indian scholar and Zoroastrian head-priest (Dastur).
+Dastur Peshutan Behramji Sanjana (1828–26 December 1898) was an Indian scholar and Zoroastrian head-priest (Dastur).

 He was Principal of the Sir Jamshedji Jijibhoy Zartoshti (Zoroastrian) Madressa (seminary) in Bombay, and the Dastur (‘high-priest’) of the Wadia Atash Behram (fire temple).

 Sanjana was one of the most learned high-priests and authorities on Pahlavi of his time.

 In 1904 a Festschrift was published in his honour with an introduction by Edward William West.